 Proactive Network and IT Security

 Microsegmentation removes security roadblocks common with traditional segmentation by creating application-aware policies that travel with all apps and services.
 As a result, potential data breaches are contained to affected assets, not the entire network.
-Some microsegmentation services even offer functionality that leverages automation to identify all communicating software, recommend zero trust policies, and let you apply them with one click.
+The most effective microsegmentation services offer functionality that leverages automation to identify all communicating software, recommend zero trust policies, and let you apply them with one click.

 Reduced Vulnerability